 If outsourcing is the emergent behavior, the question becomes whether it is outsourced to humans or outsourced to AI (automated)?

-The pernicious implication of narrow work (tasks) is that labor becomes a commodity - a race to the bottom for workers.
+The pernicious implication of narrow work (tasks) is that labor becomes a commodity - a race to the bottom for workers and a further shift in the power dynamic to capital from labor.

 Amazon Mechanical Turk is the most blatant example of this - coined "platform capitalism" and "digital sweatshops."
 (4) However, as tasks become increasingly narrow, they become more susceptible to narrow AI.
 So even though narrow labor may be a race to the bottom for human workers, it is that very labor which is most likely to be automated away anyway.